Variability of echo state network prediction horizon for partially observed dynamical systems: Methods of analysis

 Once the output layer is ``trained,'' we fix the optimal weight matrix $\mathbf{W}^{\textup{out}}$ and use it for future predictions.
-For prediction, given just an input sequence $\mathbf u(t)$, the prediction time series sequence $\hat{\bold y}(t)$ is obtained using Eq.~\eqref{eq:esn_pred}.
+For prediction, given just an input sequence $\mathbf u(t)$, the prediction time series sequence $\hat{\mathbf y}(t)$ is obtained using Eq.~\eqref{eq:esn_pred}.

-Since the matrices $\mathbf{W}^{\textup{in}}$ and $\mathbf W$ are not part of the training process, it is desirable for the dynamics of the reservoir to satisfy the so-called ''echo state property'' which can be stated heuristically as follows:~\cite[]{jaeger2001echo} The network state at any time $t$ is a function of the left-infinite input sequence: $\mathbf x(t) = F(\dots, \mathbf u(t-1), \mathbf u(t))$, i.e., the infinite input sequence determines the reservoir state.
+Since the matrices $\mathbf{W}^{\textup{in}}$ and $\mathbf W$ are not part of the training process, it is desirable for the dynamics of the reservoir to satisfy the so-called ``echo state property" which can be stated heuristically as follows:~\cite[]{jaeger2001echo} The network state at any time $t$ is a function of the left-infinite input sequence: $\mathbf x(t) = \mathbf h(\dots, \mathbf u(t-1), \mathbf u(t))$, i.e., the semi-infinite input sequence from the past determines the present reservoir state.
 A sufficient condition~[Ref.\onlinecite[Proposition 3]{jaeger2001echo}] is that the largest singular value of the weight matrix $\mathbf W$ be less than one.
-Thus, the matrix with entries chosen randomly is simply rescaled to set the spectral radius (maximum eigenvalue) to be some desired value.
+Thus, the matrix with entries chosen randomly is simply rescaled to set the spectral radius (maximum eigenvalue) to be some desired value less than one.

-The performance of the RC depends on the choice of the spectral radius $\rho$, reservoir size $N$, $\mathbf{W}^{\textup{in}}$, $\mathbf{W}$, and the parameter $\alpha$.~\cite{lukovsevivcius2012practical} The optimal values of these parameters will depend on the prediction task and are chosen through a trial and error process.
+The performance of the RC depends on the choice of the spectral radius $\rho$, reservoir size $N$, $\mathbf{W}^{\textup{in}}$, $\mathbf{W}$, and the parameter $\alpha$.~\cite{lukovsevivcius2012practical} The optimal values of these parameters will depend on the prediction task.
+We chose them through a trial and error process, so the choice is not optimal in any mathematically precise sense but rather in a heuristic sense.
+The problem of choosing hyperparameters in a systematic manner has been addressed in Ref.~\onlinecite{RACCA2021252}.